Why do I receive an error when a CD is put in a computer?

 If the CD-ROM is not installed or set up properly, this can cause the CDs to not be read or be read properly.
 If you are using Windows, check in Device Manager and verify no conflicts or errors are currently occurring with the installed CD-ROM drive.

 CD is a bad burned CD or CD was copied from protected CD

-If you have created a CD (burned a CD) and are getting errors, it is likely that either the CD was burned improperly or that the CD you copied was protected.
-It is recommended you either burn the CD again or verify with the software vendor that the CD is not copy protected.
+If you created a CD (burned a CD) and received an error, likely either the CD was burned improperly, or the CD you copied was protected.
+We recommend you either burn the CD again or verify with the software vendor that the CD is not copy protected.